code-with-Rashed/sql-practice-on-walmart/README.md

 11. What is the most common product line by gender ?

 12. What is the average rating of each product line ?

+## Sales
+1. Number of sales made in each time of the day per weekday
+2. Which of the customer types brings the most revenue ?
+3. Which city has the largest tax percent / VAT (Value Added Tax) ?
+4. Which Customer type pays the most in VAT ?